Fannie, Freddie investors seek rehearing of U.S. case on profit seizure

-A group of investors have filed for a rehearing of a case on whether the government improperly seized profits of Fannie Mae and Freddie Mac.
+A group of investors have filed for a rehearing of a case on whether the government improperly seized profits of Fannie Mae (FNMA.PK) and Freddie Mac (FMCC.PK).

 The investors are asking a three-judge panel of the U.S. Circuit Court of Appeals for the District of Columbia to reconsider its earlier decision.
 The move indicates that hedge funds and other investors are not giving up in their fight to reclaim profits in the mortgage companies, which were seized by the government as part of their bailout following the subprime mortgage crisis.